 What happens after my comments are submitted?

-- All representations and responses received are reviewed by the Determining Officer alongside relevant planning polices and guidance before a decision is made.
+- All representations and responses received are reviewed by the Case Officer alongside relevant planning polices and guidance before a decision is made.

 - You will be able to check the progress of the application online, but you will not receive an individual response or be informed of any decision.

-- Most applications are dealt with under delegated powers where the decision is made by an officer following a full assessment and any necessary consultation with the Ward Member(s).
+- Most applications are dealt with under delegated powers, where the decision is made by an officer following a full assessment and any necessary consultation with the Ward Member(s).

-- You will be informed of any appeals following decision
+You will be informed of any appeals following decision.

-Remember, whilst we endeavour to consider all comments received up to the date of decision we cannot guarantee that comments received after the public consultation period will be considered.
+Remember, whilst we endeavour to consider all comments received up to the date of decision, we cannot guarantee that comments received after the public consultation period will be considered.